What Is a Scrimmage in Basketball?

 Types of Scrimmages

-There are two main types of scrimmages: scrimmages with players on one team being split into two separate teams to play each other and scrimmages with players on two separate teams playing each other.
+There are two main types of scrimmages: intrasquad scrimmages and team scrimmages.
+Intersquad scrimmages feature players on one team being split into two separate teams to play each other.
+Team scrimmages feature players on two separate teams playing each other.
 You will more commonly see the first type, with players from just scrimmaging against their teammates in a practice environment to improve or get used to playing with each other.